 She has extended her scope of practice to include Diabetic Foot Care, Tendinopathies ,Sports Massage, Footwear and nail reconstruction.

-Madiha qualified from the University of Huddersfield in 2015 with a second class honours degree in Podiatry.
+Lewis qualified from the University of Huddersfield in 2015 with a first class honours degree in Podiatry.

 Dee and Sarah have been working together since 2015.
 They both bring supplementary strengths to the team.
 To ensure we attain our professional registration with the Health Care Professions Council, we are audited on a bi-annual basis and have to prove our worth by attending regular medical courses and reading research to ensure best practice.